-Why simulate Linux commands?
+Why dry run or simulate Linux commands?

 Simple.
 We can exactly find what a Linux command will do even before running it.
 For example, you might want to install Vim editor on your Linux box.
 You don't know what additional dependencies this package brought with it.
 By simulating the installation process, you will know how many dependencies will be installed along with the package.
 It is also same for package removal.
 You will know what dependencies are no longer required after uninstalling a package.
 It also helps you to make sure if a command works properly even before running it.
 Still don't understand?
 No problem.
 Allow me to show you an example.